-ESL 001 English Language Services for Adults (ELSA)
+ESL 001 English Language Services for Adults (ESLA)

-This is a three-level beginner ESL course of landed immigrants and refugees.
+This is a three-level beginner ESL course for landed immigrants and refugees.
 Canadian citizens who are at the beginner level are not usually eligible for this program, but may be so in some instances.
 After an initial assessment, students may be eligible for 350 to 1,000 hours of beginner level English language instruction.
-This instruction provides new comers to Canada with the basic language and life skills necessary for them to function in Canadian society and participate in their communities.
+This instruction provides newcomers to Canada with the basic language and life skills necessary to function in Canadian society and participate in their communities.
 ESLA is offered in Campbell River and Courtenay.
 Availability is subject to funding.
 The program is funded by the Ministry of Community, Aboriginal, and Women's Services.

-ESL 031 Intermediate Reading and Writing 1 4 credits
+ESL 031 Intermediate Reading and Writing 1